Skip to main content

 • You offer class packages

-• You want to limit the number of sessions
+• You want to limit session usage

-• You need flexible usage tracking
+• You need attendance-based billing flexibility

 Conclusion